Religious sister

-A religious sister (abbreviated Sr. or Sist.) in the Catholic Church is a woman who has taken public vows in a religious institute dedicated to apostolic works, as distinguished from a nun who lives a cloistered monastic life dedicated to prayer.
-Both nuns and sisters use the term "sister" as a form of address.
+A religious sister (abbreviated: Sr.) in Christianity is a woman who has taken public vows in a religious order dedicated to apostolic works, as distinguished from a nun who lives a cloistered monastic life dedicated to prayer and labor, or a canoness regular, who provides a service to the world, either teaching or nursing, within the confines of the monastery.
+Nuns, religious sisters and canonesses all use the term "Sister" as a form of address.
+Religious sisters are found in various traditions of Christianity, particularly Catholicism, Evangelical Lutheranism and Anglicanism.

-The HarperCollins Encyclopedia of Catholicism (1995) defines as "congregations of sisters institutes of women who profess the simple vows of poverty, chastity, and obedience, live a common life, and are engaged in ministering to the needs of society."
+In the Catholic Church, religious sisters are associated with a religious institute.
+The HarperCollins Encyclopedia of Catholicism (1995) defines "congregations of sisters [as] institutes of women who profess the simple vows of poverty, chastity, and obedience, live a common life, and are engaged in ministering to the needs of society."
 As William Saunders writes: "When bound by simple vows, a woman is a sister, not a nun, and thereby called 'sister'.
 Nuns recite the Liturgy of the Hours or Divine Office in common [...] [and] live a contemplative, cloistered life in a monastery [...] behind the 'papal enclosure'.
 Nuns are permitted to leave the cloister only under special circumstances and with the proper permission."